State legislature (United States): Pocket veto and discharge petitions

+Reports of Committee

 After a committee has completed work on a bill, it reports the bill to the appropriate house during the "reports of committees" in the daily order of business.
 Reported bills are immediately given a second reading.
 The houses do not vote on a bill at the time it is reported; however, reported bills are placed on the calendar for the next legislative day.
 This second reading is made by title only.

 The regular calendar is a list of bills that have been favorably reported from committee and are ready for consideration by the membership of the entire house.